0xPolygonID/docs/docs/faqs/content/issuer-node-qr-code-callback-url-configuration.md

   - ngrok
   - local tunnel
   - mobile app
-  - Polygon ID
+  - optimism ID
 ---

 ## Question

-How can I solve the error occurring when the Polygon ID mobile app scans a QR code with a callback URL that is not properly configured (typically using "localhost")?
+How can I solve the error occurring when the optimism ID mobile app scans a QR code with a callback URL that is not properly configured (typically using "localhost")?

 ## Answer